Helmi-Megdiche/Lifeline/README.md

 ## 🔥 Latest changes

 - **Voice-to-Alert AI (NEW!)**: Record up to 10s audio and auto-create SOS alerts via AI classification.
-Twilio SMS/WhatsApp and email notifications to emergency contacts.
+Email notifications to emergency contacts with comprehensive alert details.
 Offline queue support.
 - **OTP-Based Password Reset**: New secure password reset flow using email-based OTP verification.
 Users can request a 6-digit OTP code, verify it, and reset their password securely.
 Complete modal interface with multi-step process.
 - **Enhanced Members List UI**: Improved light mode colors and contrast for better readability.
 White background with darker text, professional styling with better shadows and borders.
 - **Admin Member Management**: Group admins can now remove members from groups permanently (with restrictions: cannot remove owner or themselves).